TejasPawar77/Calendar/README.md

-this is a calendar using Html, CSS and Javascript.
+This is a calendar using Html, CSS and Javascript.